pfreixes/pfreixes.github.io/_posts/2016-04-14-building-an-invert-index-with-python-sets.md

 will be used for each key?.

 The documents by them self are stored as elements in a list and the positions are used as pointers, hereby the implementation uses the positions as a way to identify and look up a document.
-Each value regarding a key of the inverted index stores a *set* with all of the document pointers.
+Each value, regarding a key of the inverted index, **stores a set with all of the document pointers**.
 For example the following snippet shows an example of how documents are index and stored to at last be linked between both data structures:

 {% highlight python %}